Steps to enrolling

-If you choose to live on campus, please include your $200 housing deposit with your enrollment deposit above—for a total of $400.
+If you choose to live on campus, reserve your place today.
+Include an additional $200 deposit with your enrollment deposit—for a total of $400.
 Housing is assigned on a first-come, first-served basis.
 The earlier you return your deposit, the sooner we can reserve your space.
 Deposits are non-refundable after January 1.

-After you’ve made your housing deposit, notify the Housing and Residential Education Office.
+After you’ve made your deposit, notify the Housing and Residential Education Office by email firstname.lastname@example.org.
 The Housing Office will then send an email to your UMassD email account with instructions for completing and signing your housing contract.
-You’ll need your UMassD login to complete the contract.
+You’ll need your UMassD Logon to complete the contract.

 Contact Housing: email@example.com or 508.999.8140

 We encourage you to complete the 2019-2020 Free Application for Federal Student Aid (FAFSA) to be considered for financial aid.
 List the UMassD school code on your FAFSA so we can receive your information: 002210.
 If you have already completed the FAFSA, please make sure you update the FAFSA with the UMassD school code

 You will receive an email inviting you to activate your UMassD student account.
 The subject line will be "UMassD Logon Account Activation."

 The UMassD Logon is your username and password for email, our "myUMassD" portal, and our "COIN" student information system.
 It is different from the “Check My Status” ID and password you’ve used as an applicant.
 You may have already activated your account to upload Financial Aid documents.
 You will not receive your email to activate your account until you have paid your deposit.